phan/phan/README.md

  -a, --dump-ast
   Emit an AST for each file rather than analyze

+ --dump-signatures-file <filename>
+  Emit JSON serialized signatures to the given file.
+  This uses a method signature format similar to FunctionSignatureMap.php.

  -q, --quick
   Quick mode - doesn't recurse into all function calls